 Whatever the reason, a broken windshield generally requires either repair to fix a windshield crack or chip, or the replacement of the entire windshield.
 Sometimes it's easy to figure out if your windshield can be repaired or if it needs to be replaced.
 (Other times, it's harder, but we can help.
 Check out "Auto Glass: Repair, Replace?" for additional information.)

 First, let's talk about what the terms "windshield repair" and "windshield replacement" mean.
 Most of us say that we need to get our windshield repaired, but what we really mean is that we need to get the damage removed from our windshield.
 You can accomplish this in one of two ways.

 A windshield repair is a process through which the windshield already in your car remains in your car and the damage is corrected.
 A windshield replacement requires the removal of the damaged windshield and its replacement with a new windshield.

 A whole windshield replacement will correct any damage - because you are removing the whole windshield and getting a new one.
 A windshield repair can correct many different types of damage, but there are some situations in which a windshield repair will not be successful or should not be done.

-Let's take a look at the advantages and disadvantages of each correction method.
+Let's take a look at the advantages and disadvantages of both windshield repair and windshield replacement.
 A windshield repair is generally a less expensive, quicker process than a windshield replacement.
 It does not require the removal or replacement of your windshield, so in that way it is a bit "greener" than a replacement.